Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Machine learning methods

 \subsection{Numerical experiments}

 We performed two numerical experiments.
-In the \textit{one-sim} experiment, we train the CNN on \code{PNSS3}---one of the longest duration numerical simulations---in order to quantify the ability of the network to learn from a single simulation.
-Our model was trained with $70\%$ of the \code{PNSS3}'s data of which $10\%$ is used as validation to obtain the hyperparameters and to use the \code{EarlyStopping} tool.
+In the \textit{one-sim} experiment, we train the CNN on one of the longest duration numerical simulations, \code{PNSS3}, in order to quantify the ability of the network to learn from a single simulation.
+The model was trained using $70\%$ of \code{PNSS3}'s data, of which $10\%$ is used as validation to obtain the hyperparameters.
 The remaining $20\%$ is used as the ground truth $y$ which is compared with the model's prediction $\hat{y}$.

+We split the data as a function of time. $70\%$ of the training set consists of frames ranging from $257361 GM/c^3$ to $628555 GM/c^3$; the validation set ranges from $628752 GM/c^3$ to $681809 GM/c^3$ and the test set goes from $682006 GM/c^3$ to $787920 GM/c^3$.
+This division prevents the model from overfitting since the test set is composed of future frames, i.e. data that the trained model is intended to predict.
+However, we acknowledge that the "one-sim" case looks laminar with slight changes between the frames.
+We overcame this issue in the "multi-sim" case including data displaying more variability and initial tori with considerable distinctions between them.

-In the \textit{multi-sim} experiment, we train the DL model with eight simulations and omit model \code{PL0SS3} in order to evaluate the generalization power of the network.
-We exclude \code{PL0SS3} from the training since the accretion flow is much thicker compared to the other models.
+In the \textit{multi-sim} experiment, we train the DL model using data from eight simulations in order to evaluate the generalization power of the network.
+We exclude \code{PL0SS3} from the training.
 The data preparation for each simulation is the same as for \code{PNSS3} in the one-sim case.

-In the multi-sim approach, we generate a vector storing the initial configuration information for each system.
-Each configuration can be described by three properties: the angular momentum profile, the viscosity profile and the value of the $\alpha$ parameter (cf. Appendix \ref{sec:simconfig}), each property comprising the components of the vector $\mathbf{v}$, $\mathbf{v} = (v_1, v_2, v_3)$ where the following rules set the values of the components: \begin{itemize} \item If the angular momentum profile is PN then $v_1 = 0$, if it is PL then $v_1 = 1$ (see AN for the meaning of PN and PL). \item If the viscosity profile is ST then $v_2 = 0$, if it is SS then $v_2 = 1$. \item If $\alpha = 0.3$ then $v_3 = 1$, else if $\alpha = 0.1$ then $v_3 = 0.3$, else if $\alpha = 0.01$ then $v_3 = 0$. \end{itemize} The vector $\mathbf{v}$ is concatenated in the architecture's latent space as in \citet{wang2020}.
-Also, we match the number of snapshots in each simulation in order to avoid bias towards any model with longer duration.
+We test the \textit{multi-sim} predictions against the dataset \code{PNST1} which displays more variability compared to most of the simulations.
+We match the number of snapshots in each simulation in order to avoid bias towards any model with longer duration.